Guitar compressor pedals can have a dramatic effect on your tone and can give you access to a wide range of tones.

 While compression can be an excellent tool and a way to transform your tone, it is often abused.
 You might have heard about the ‘Loudness Wars’ in music.

-In the image to the right you can see the waveform of songs over the years.
-The one in 1983 has plenty of difference between quieter and louder sections (called headroom).
+In the above image, you can see the waveform of songs over the years.
+The one in 1983 has plenty of differences between quieter and louder sections (called headroom).
 Looking at the 1999 song you can see everything is basically the same volume the entire song.
-There’s no softer or louder parts, everything is at max.
-One reason why people tend to prefer listening to vinyl recordings rather than MP3s is because MP3s are often incredibly compressed where the vinyl versions have more headroom.

 Best Guitar Compressor Pedals